AnLoMinus/TryHackMe/Learning Path/SOC Level 1/Endpoint Security Monitoring/Sysinternals/README.md

 ## Task 3  Using Sysinternals Live

-Per the Sysinternals website, "Sysinternals Live is a service that enables you to execute Sysinternals tools directly from the Web without hunting for and manually downloading them.
-Simply enter a tool's Sysinternals Live path into Windows Explorer or a command prompt as live.sysinternals.com/<toolname> or \\live.sysinternals.com\tools\<toolname>."
+Per the Sysinternals website,
+"Sysinternals Live is a service that enables you to execute Sysinternals tools directly from the Web without hunting for and manually downloading them.
+Simply enter a tool's Sysinternals Live path into Windows Explorer or a command prompt as:

+- `live.sysinternals.com/<toolname>`

+or

+-  `\\live.sysinternals.com\tools\<toolname>`

 Let's take a look at how we can do this.